peteroupc/html3dutil/doc/H3DU.MathUtil.md

     var matrix=MathUtil.mat4lookat(cameraPoint,lookPoint);

-The following example is like the previous example, but with the Z axis pointing up.
+The following example is like the previous example, but with the z-axis pointing up.

     var lookPoint=[0,0,0];
     var cameraPoint=MathUtil.vec3normalize([1,1,1]);
     cameraPoint=MathUtil.vec3add(cameraPoint,lookPoint);
-    // Positive Z axis is the up vector var matrix=MathUtil.mat4lookat(cameraPoint,lookPoint,[0,0,1]);
+    // Positive z-axis is the up vector var matrix=MathUtil.mat4lookat(cameraPoint,lookPoint,[0,0,1]);

 The following example creates a camera view matrix using the